vesselinv/fuel-sprockets/README.md

             js/
             css/

+You should be placing your asset files inside `app/assets/*` and that's where Fuel Sprockets will expect to find them.
+This ensures separation of development files from production bundles.
+It also makes them publicly unaccessible.

-Fuel Sprockets will automatically create its cache folder.
+The package will automatically create its cache folder.
 You will however need to create `app/assets/js/` and `app/assets/css/`

 # Convention over Configuration #